mechmotum/mechmotum.github.io/content/dygert-crash.rst

 What is "wobble" and "shimmy" of a bicycle?
 ===========================================

-The words (speed) wobble and shimmy are both interchangeably used in both academic and popular literature to describe higher frequency oscillations that single track vehicles (bicycles, motorcycles, and similar vehicles) sometimes exhibit [Wikipedia2020]_.
-There does not seem to be a definitive unique definition of the two words.
+The words (speed) wobble and shimmy are both interchangeably used in academic and popular literature without a unique or definitive definition.
+Both terms are used to describe higher frequency oscillations that single track vehicles (bicycles, motorcycles, and similar vehicles) sometimes exhibit [Wikipedia2020]_.
 In this case, "higher frequencies" refers to being higher than the vehicle's weave oscillation frequency.
 Weave is the fundamental steer and roll oscillation that occurs in the 0 to 4 Hz bandwidth for bicycles traveling at speeds below 20 m/s (72 km/h, 45 mph).
 In addition to the frequency differences, at higher speeds this wobble/shimmy oscillation can grow in magnitude (unstable) whereas weave oscillations become more damped (stable)